ayan878/Namaste-React/Episode-2-Igniting App/theoery.md

 - Tilde (~) is more restrictive than caret (^) as it allows only minor updates within the same major release, while caret (^) allows minor and patch updates within the same major release.
 - Caret (^) is often preferred for dependencies in projects where you want to stay up-to-date with the latest features and bug fixes without risking compatibility issues due to major version updates.

-## Q: What is package-lock json?

-Ans: it keeps track that what is the exact version.and it kind of lock the verison and record of exact version.package.json can have a ^Caret and ~tilde.

 ## Q: What is integrity in parcel?

 Ans:In Parcel, the integrity attribute is used for Subresource Integrity (SRI) checking.
 Subresource Integrity is a security feature that allows browsers to verify that resources (such as scripts or stylesheets) fetched from a server have not been tampered with.

 ## Q: What is node-modules?

 Ans: The node_modules directory is a special directory in Node.js projects that contains all the dependencies installed for the project.
-When you use a package manager like npm (Node Package Manager) to install packages for your Node.js project, npm creates a node_modules directory and installs the packages into it.
+When you use a package manager like npm (Node Package Manager) to install packages for your Node.js project, npm creates a node_modules directory and installs the packages into it. we should not host the node modules because if a project has package-lock or package.json .we can be re-generate the node module.

 ## Q: What is transitive dependencies?